marbl/training/part3-evaluate/README.md

 cd ../
 ```

-## Issues track
+## 4. Issues track

 Winnowmap submitter generates filtered bam and paf files at the end.
 The most informative issues comes from read_to_dip alignments.

 This step requires a lot of files to be in place.
 Make sure they exist in the proper location.
-Again, don't forget to link `$asm.error.bed` from Merqury hybrid.
+Again, don't forget to link `$ver.error.bed` from Merqury hybrid.

 ```shell
 $tools/T2T-Polish/coverage/issues.sh